I want to give you (and show below in the video) top ten exercises that were instrumental in my own personal getting free from stuttering.

 I love recording myself using Photo Booth application on Mac so I can take a video of me making phone calls.
 When you’re on the street or in some social setting you can use your smartphone; you can use a voice recorder.
 There are many options, but you really want to see yourself objectively.

-If you try to remember the latest movies you watched, the books you read where people acted like real heroes you probably can notice that they act like real heroes because they wanted to save somebody, they wanted to defend, protect, help somebody.
-So they acted like heroes because of someone else.
+If you try to remember the latest movies you watched or books you read where people acted like real heroes, you probably noticed that they acted heroically because they wanted to save, defend, protect, or help someone.
+They acted like heroes for the sake of someone else.

-If no one knows, no one cares about your effort to get free from stuttering there’s a big chance that you won’t have enough motivation, enough WHY behind it (why you’re doing it?)
+If no one knows or cares about your effort to get free from stuttering, there’s a big chance that you won’t have enough motivation or a strong enough WHY behind it.

 That’s a good reason to look for accountability partners.

-But you don't have to wait that long to get started.
-You can join Free From Stutter Facebook Group today.
-It might seem like not a big move, but in fact, it is.
+For that, you can join the Free From Stutter Facebook Group for example.
+It might not seem like a big move, but in fact, it is.

-I want to repeat that, fear of speech is part of stuttering for people who stutter, not a separate thing.
+Fear of speaking is part of stuttering for people who stutter, not a separate thing.
 It facilitates, strengthens and feeds our stuttering.

 What we want to do is face that fear.